onedr0p/home-ops/README.md

 ## ☁️ Cloud Dependencies

-While most of my infrastructure and workloads are selfhosted I do rely upon the cloud for certain key parts of my setup.
+While most of my infrastructure and workloads are self-hosted I do rely upon the cloud for certain key parts of my setup.
 This saves me from having to worry about two things.
 (1) Dealing with chicken/egg scenarios and (2) services I critically need whether my cluster is online or not.

 The alternative solution to these two problems would be to host a Kubernetes cluster in the cloud and deploy applications like [HCVault](https://www.vaultproject.io/), [Vaultwarden](https://github.com/dani-garcia/vaultwarden), [ntfy](https://ntfy.sh/), and [Gatus](https://gatus.io/).
 However, maintaining another cluster and monitoring another group of workloads is a lot more time and effort than I am willing to put in.